Prostate Cancer UK is the official charity partner of The

 Football League this season.
 It is also one of the main

-In recognition of the fact one in nine men in the UK will be
+the fact prostate cancer will affect one in nine men in the UK.

 Register to take part at Movember.com, and join the Football